Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 VITAMINS: A,B-1,2,5,6,E,K

 Black pepper can interact with certain medications.
 It can have minor to moderate interactions that affect how your body absorbs prescription medications.
-Speak to a doctor to ensure black pepper will not affect the absorption of your medications.
+To ensure that black pepper will not affect the absorption of your medications please speak with a healthcare professional.

 Cinnamon is an evergreen tree characterized by oval-shaped leaves, thick bark, and berry fruit.
 Cinnamon is a spice that is made from the inner bark of the trees scientifically known as Cinnamomum.